v0lt13/EditorAttributesDocs/docs/source/Scripting API/propertydrawerbase.rst

 PropertyDrawerBase
 ==================

-The base class all property drawers from the package derive from, it contains some extra utility functions.
+The base class all property drawers from the package derive from.
+It contains some extra utility functions.

 **Inheritance:**
 	- *object* -> *GUIDrawer* -> *PropertyDrawer* -> *PropertyDrawerBase*